 Disposal of treated seed is a critical step in the stewardship of seed treatment products and protecting people, animals and the environment.
 Unwanted treated seed contains pesticides and must be handled according to the pesticide label and the applicable federal, state and local regulations.
 The best way to deal with the disposal of treated seed is to minimize the amount that needs to be discarded.
 Do not use treated seed for food, feed or oil production.

 Before disposing of treated seed, read and follow the pesticide label and the bag (or seed) tag.
 If you still have questions, contact the pesticide manufacturer.
 Consult with your state and local authorities to ensure compliance with appropriate regulations.
 Find contact information for state and territory pesticide regulatory agencies here.

 Small Quantities of Pesticide-Treated Seed

 The best way to dispose of a small quantity of leftover seed that has been treated with a pesticide is to plant it in fallow or other non-cropped areas of the farm.
-Note that treated seed may be hazardous to wildlife and must be planted according to seed bag instructions.
+If there is an option for storage and future planting, return excess seed to its original container.

-Whether or not the seed is being planted as potential wildlife habitat, it is important to use the same practices and precautions that you would use when planting treated seed to produce a crop:
+Whether or not the seed is being planted in a fallow or non-cropped area or as potential wildlife habitat, it is important to use the same practices and precautions that you would use when planting treated seed to produce a crop:

-- Use an agronomically acceptable seeding rate, using normal practices for that crop (for example, local planting dates and soil temperatures) as recommended by your county agricultural extension agent.
+- Use an agronomically acceptable seeding rate, using normal practices for that crop (for example, local planting dates and soil temperatures) as recommended by your county Extension agent.